mparsley1/eo-docs/README.md

 The [ECHOES](https://echoesproj.eu/) Earth Observation Processing Service has been developed to automate the processing of Copernicus data, and provide an integrated environment for developing algorithms, and analysing data.
-The provisioning of the service is automated with an Ansible Playbook.
+The provisioning of the service is automated.

 The Earth Observation (EO) Service, utilizes cloud platforms to enable fast access to EO data and flexible access to processing power.
 It provides Jupyter notebooks to prototype EO processing algorithms.